How to Start a Company in the USA

 Your best bet is to set aside a lump sum – roughly between $3,000 and $10,000 – based on the approximate sum of establishing your company and the amount you will pay for the first year of hiring a registered agent, renting a physical office space, having a U.S. phone service, filing your annual report, and paying other recurring taxes and fees.

-To get you off to the best start possible, our experts at Filenow can create your company in the USA for a low cost with a money back guarantee.
+To get you off to the best start possible, our experts at Filenow can create your company in the USA for as low $0 plus state fee with a money back guarantee.